Sophia (empress): Regent (573–578)

-During his bouts of madness, Justin lashed out at Baduarius.
-Even then, Sophia was able to persuade him to apologize and invite Baduarius to dinner.
+Theophanes records an anecdote that when Justin lashed out at Baduarius during his bouts of madness, Sophia persuaded him to apologize and invite Baduarius to dinner.
 She had the windows of the palace sealed with bars after he attempted to throw himself out of them.

-The emperor and senate consulted the empress for the nomination of caesar, and they all agreed on Tiberius II Constantine, Comes Excubitorum (Commander of the Excubitors), as her colleague in power.
+A year after the emperor's incapacitation, the emperor and senate consulted the empress for the nomination of caesar, and they all agreed on Tiberius as her colleague in power.

-According to the chronicle of Theophanes the Confessor, Tiberius was officially appointed caesar by Justin on 7 December 574.
+According to the chronicle of Theophanes, Tiberius was officially appointed caesar by Justin on 7 December 574.
 He was also adopted by Justin and thus became his appointed heir.

-John of Ephesus and Gregory of Tours record that Sophia and Tiberius, effectively co-regents, argued over financial policies: Sophia pursued decreasing royal expenses while Tiberius argued for the necessity of increasing them, particularly for military expenses.
+John of Ephesus and Gregory of Tours record that Sophia and Tiberius argued over financial policies: when Tiberius increased government expenses, she criticized him for giving away the government's savings.
+Justin and Sophia eventually set the ceiling for his expenditure and restricted his access to the treasury.

-Both the Ecclesiastic history of John of Ephesus and the chronicle of Theophanes the Confessor suggest that Sophia was planning to marry Tiberius at this point.
+Both the Ecclesiastical History of John of Ephesus and the Chronicle of Theophanes the Confessor suggest that Sophia was planning to marry Tiberius at this point.
 Theophanes, writing centuries later, suggests Sophia did not know Tiberius was already married during this period, but this claim is contradicted by John of Ephesus, a 6th-century writer.
 Tiberius' marriage to Ino Anastasia was apparently seen as an offense to her.
 Ino and her daughters Constantina and Charito were not allowed to enter the Great Palace of Constantinople.
 They were instead settled in the palace of Hormisdas, residence of Justinian I prior to his elevation to the throne.
 According to John of Ephesus, Tiberius joined them every evening and returned to the Great Palace every morning.
 Sophia also refused to let the ladies at court visit Ino and her daughters as a token of respect to them.

 Ino eventually left Constantinople for Daphnudium, her previous residence.
 According to John of Ephesus, Tiberius left Constantinople to visit Ino when she fell sick.
 Her daughters are assumed to have joined her in her departure from the capital.

 In September 578, Justin II appointed Tiberius as his co-emperor amid deteriorating physical health.
 On 5 October 578, Justin died and Tiberius became the sole emperor.
 According to John of Ephesus, Sophia sent Patriarch Eutychius of Constantinople to Tiberius to convince him to divorce Ino, and offered both herself and her adult daughter Arabia as prospective brides.
 Tiberius refused.
-Sophia, though still an augusta, was no longer the empress.
+Sophia, though still an augusta, no longer had the reins of affairs.